jubaglio/n3loxs/README.md

 `Q`

-The value, in GeV, for the virtuality of the gauge bosons in the Drell-Yan processes (neither relevant for Higgs-strahlung processes nor for bbH and ggH productions).
+The value, in GeV, for the virtuality of the gauge bosons in the Drell-Yan processes (only relevan for these DY processes).
 Default: `100.0`.

 ---

+`muf0`

+The value, in GeV, of the user-defined central factorization scale `muF0`.
+If `muf0=-1`, then `muF0` is internally fixed to the default central scale of the chosen process.
+Default: `-1`.

+---

 `xmuf`

-Floating-point coefficient rescaling the factorization scale, so that `muf = xmuf*mu0` where `mu0` stands for the default central scale of the chosen process.
+Floating-point coefficient rescaling the factorization scale `muF`, so that `muF = xmuf*muF0` where `muF0` stands for the central factorization scale of the chosen process.
 Default: `1.0`.

 ---

-`channel`

-An integer to chose between W+ (`1`) or W- (`-1`) channels for the charged Drell-Yan and Higgs-strahlung processes.
-Not relevant for neutral Drell-Yan production.
+`mur0`

+The value, in GeV, of the user-defined central renormalization scale `muR0`.
+If `mur0=-1`, then `muR0` is internally fixed to the default central scale of the chosen process.
+Default: `-1`.

 ---

+`xmur`

+Floating-point coefficient rescaling the factorization scale `muR`, so that `muR = xmur*muR0` where `muR0` stands for the central renormalization scale of the chosen process.
+This parameter is discarded if the flags `--scale` or `--7point` are used.
+Default:
+`1.0`.

+---

+`MW`

+The value, in GeV, of the W-boson mass.
+Default: `80.398`.

+---

+`GammaW`

+The value, in GeV, of the W-boson total decay width.
+Default: `2.085`.

+---

+`MZ`

+The value, in GeV, of the Z-boson mass.
+Default: `91.1876`.

+---

+`MH`

+The value, in GeV, of the Higgs mass.
+Default: `125.09`.

+---

+`Mt`

+The value, in GeV, of the OS top-quark mass.
+Default: `172.5`.

+---

+`Mb`

+The value, in GeV, of the OS bottom-quark mass.
+Default: `4.58`.

+---

+`mt(mt)`

+The value, in GeV, of the MSbar top-quark mass at the scale of the MSbar top-quark mass.
+Default: `162.7`.

+---

+`mb(mb)`

+The value, in GeV, of the MSbar bottom-quark mass at the scale of the MSbar bottom-quark mass.
+Default: `4.18`.

+---

+`vev`

+The value, in GeV, of vacuum expectation value.
+Default: `246.221`.

+---

+`1/alpha`

+The value of the inverse of the fine-structure constant.
+Default: `137.035999084`.

+---

+`mt_scheme`

+The calculation of the ggH process can be performed in the OS scheme (`0`) or in the MSbar scheme (`1`), as far as the top quark is concerned.
+Default: `1`.

+---

+`htl_flag`

+The results for the ggH process can be given in the pure HTL  (`0`) or for Born-improved predictions (`1`).
+Default: `1`.

+---

-Some parameters (e.g. masses, coupling constants) are hard-coded in the include file `constants.h` located in the `include` directory.
+The CKM parameters are hard-coded in the include file `constants.h` located in the `include` directory at the moment.
 The user can modify these parameters, however it requires a new compilation of the code to be taken into account.

 The program produces an output file containing the cross sections up to the desired order in QCD, including the numerical error of the